 Volunteer service experience is another way in which students can "test drive" possible career choices while meeting a real community need, developing leadership and organizational skills, and growing in civic engagement.
 Students may take advantage of the broad range of local and regional service opportunities available with nonprofit agencies/organizations, public schools, and small businesses.
 Students may also enroll in an academic class that includes a service-learning component.
 To find out about service-learning courses, visit LSU's Center for Community Engagement, Learning, and Leadership.

-For additional information or to schedule an appointment, contact:
+For additional information or to schedule an appointment with the Office of Career Development, contact:

 Cindy Seghers at email@example.com or (225) 578-0269.